apostrophecms/docs/docs/guide/global.md

 - a special ID for a third-party service, such as Google Analytics
 - social media account URLs

-The global doc is a special [piece](/guide/pieces.md): it is created automatically and there is only ever one.
+The global doc is a special [piece](/guide/pieces.md): it is created automatically and there can only be one.
 It is configured through the `@apostrophecms/global` piece type module.

 To demonstrate, we may want to display an organizational Github URL in the website footer and a "Contact" page.
 We can add that to the global doc as we would on any other piece type.